-Is Cuba open for travel in 2021?
-What are the current Cuba travel restrictions and entry requirements during Covid-19?
-As an American, how can you comply with the US Government’s restrictions on traveling to Cuba?
+Can you travel to Cuba right now?
+What are the current travel restrictions to Cuba during COVID-19?
 If you’ve been dreaming about that trip to Cuba for a while, these are probably your million-dollar questions.
 And with good reason.
-Today, you can’t simply hop on a flight and jet out to Cuba on a whim!
+Today, you can’t simply jet out to Cuba on a whim!

 Don’t despair, though.
-To help clear up the confusion, we put together this guide to fill you in on every single Cuba travel restriction you need to know.
+This guide will fill you in on every Cuba travel restriction you need to know.
 Follow along!

 Is Cuba Open for Travel?